 The second standard is that the conditions creating the difficulty are not generally applicable to other properties in the same zoning classification.
-As noted above, Applicants' need for a variance stem from the particular physical characteristics of this site and the constraints posed by the location of an existing home.
+As noted above, Applicants' need for a variance stem from the particular physical characteristics of this site and the constraints posed by the location of an existing structure.

 To the third standard, the purpose of seeking the variance is not "based exclusively upon reasons of convenience, profit or caprice."
-Rather, Applicants attempt to achieve a reasonable use of the Property that is enjoyed by owners of other similarly situated properties.
-The Board of Appeals does not find, and no evidence has been presented to support such a finding, that granting this variance would merely be a "convenience" to Applicants.
+Rather, Applicants attempt to achieve a reasonable use of the Property enjoyed by owners of other similarly situated properties.

 Fourth, the need for the variance does not arise from actions of the Applicants.
-As noted previously, Applicants need for a variance stem from the particular physical characteristics of their Property, and their particular development plan is oriented around existing structures that the Applicants did not themselves place, but which they reasonably intends to make full use of.
+Applicants' need for a variance stem from the physical characteristics of their Property, and their particular development plan is oriented around an existing footprint of a legal, compliant structure.

 Fifth, the variance will neither detrimentally affect the public welfare, injure other properties or improvements, nor change the character of the district.
-The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; all who did spoke in favor of the proposal.
-Further, the Critical Area Commission, given an opportunity to comment upon the project, did not voice any objection or opposition to the requested variance.
+The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; none availed themselves of the opportunity.
+The Critical Area Commission, in its response letter, did not raise an objection to the project.